yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/01_pos_def.md

 ## Symmetric Matrices

 A `symmetric matrices` is one for which $A = A^T$.
 If a matrix has some special property (e.g. it's a Markov matrix), its eigenvalues and eigenvectors are likely to have special properties as well.
-For a symmetric matrix with real number entries, the  eigenvalues are real numbers and it's possible to choose a complete set of eigenvecors that are perpendicular (or even orthonormal).
+For a symmetric matrix with real number entries, the  eigenvalues are real numbers and it's possible to choose a complete set of eigenvectors that are perpendicular (or even orthonormal).

 If A has n independent eigenvectors we dan write $A = S \Lambda S^{-1}$.
 If A is symmetric we can write $A = Q \Lambda Q^{-1} = Q \Lambda Q^T$, where Q is an orthogonal matrix.
 Mathematicians call this the `spectral theorem` and think of the eigenvalues are the `spectrum` of the matrix.
 In mechanics it's called the `principal axis theorem`.